socialvibe/truex-android-integrations/DOCS.md

     public void init(JSONObject vastConfigJSON, TruexAdOptions options)
 ```

-This method should be called by the app code in order to initialize the `TruexAdRenderer`.
-The renderer will either use a vast configuration url to fetch a vast configuration from the true[X] ad server to see what ads are available, or alternatively make use of one directly in the case it is already present to the caller (perhaps via the `AdParameters` section of a VAST xml descriptor).
+One of these `init` methods should be called by the app code in order to initialize the `TruexAdRenderer`.
+The renderer will either use a vast configuration url to fetch a vast configuration from the true[X] ad server to see what ads are available, or alternatively make use of a vast configuration JSON object directly in the case it is already present to the caller (e.g. perhaps via the `AdParameters` section of a VAST xml descriptor).

 You may initialize `TruexAdRenderer` early (a few seconds before the next pod even starts) in order to give it extra time to make the ad request.
 The renderer will output an `AD_FETCH_COMPLETED` event at completion of this ad request.
 This event can be used to facilitate the implementation of a timeout or loading indicator, and when to make the call to `start`.